Tellusant/docs/articles-posts/strategy-grid.md

 ---
-title: "The Strategy Grid: Decomposing Corporate Performance Based on Groath, Productivity, and Risk"
+title: "The Strategy Grid: Decomposing Corporate Performance Based on Growth, Productivity, and Risk"
 description: "Tellusant's strategy grid is rooted in economic theory that shows how value is a function of three quantifiable strategic levers: growth, productivity, and risk.
 All applied at country, company, and business unit levels."
 image: /assets/social-card-pub.png
 ---
-# The Strategy Grid: Decomposing Corporate Performance Based on Groath, Productivity, and Risk
+# The Strategy Grid: Decomposing Corporate Performance Based on Growth, Productivity, and Risk
 _by Staffan Canback, Tellusant_

 Tellusant's **strategy grid** is rooted in economic theory that shows how value is a function of three quantifiable strategic levers: growth, productivity, and risk.
 All applied at country, company, and business unit levels.